Vietnam warns Hanoi to prepare for risk of COVID-19 outbreak

 HANOI: Vietnam's government on Wednesday (Jul 29) warned health authorities in the capital Hanoi to prepare for a potential outbreak of COVID-19 after media reported the first suspected coronavirus case in months in the city of about 8 million people.

-A staff member at a pizza restaurant in Hanoi tested positive for the coronavirus, online newspaper VnExpress reported, adding that authorities had locked down the restaurant and were disinfecting the premises.
+A staff member at a pizza restaurant in Hanoi who recently returned from Danang tested positive for the coronavirus, online newspaper VnExpress reported.
+It added that authorities had locked down the restaurant and were disinfecting the premises.

 "The city's health department should get ready with materials and equipment needed for the prevention and fight against COVID-19," the government said in a statement.